jgjuarez/UrbanRuralManagua/README.md

-## Higher Abundance of Aedes aegypti in Rural vs. Urban Areas in Managua, Nicaragua
+## Abundance of the vector Aedes aegypti in urban and rural areas in Managua, Nicaragua

 # Introduction